shirMishal/Employees-Management-System/Readme.md

 # Employee status management system

+Application to managing employee status with client-server architecture.
+Built with Node.js, React, MongoDB.
+Communication between the client and server based on REST.

 ### Running instructions:
 - In order to run whole application: from root folder run "yarn dev"
 - In order to run server: from root folder run "node server.js"